Correlation Between Smith Nephew and Ainos

 Pair Corralation between Smith Nephew and Ainos

-Assuming the 90 days horizon Smith Nephew plc is expected to generate 0.06 times more return on investment than Ainos.
-However, Smith Nephew plc is 16.54 times less risky than Ainos.
-It trades about 0.14 of its potential returns per unit of risk.
-Ainos Inc is currently generating about -0.06 per unit of risk.
-If you would invest 1,207 in Smith Nephew plc on February 15, 2024 and sell it today you would earn a total of 74.00 from holding Smith Nephew plc or generate 6.13% return on investment over 90 days.
+Assuming the 90 days horizon Smith Nephew plc is expected to under-perform the Ainos.
+But the pink sheet apears to be less risky and, when comparing its historical volatility, Smith Nephew plc is 14.45 times less risky than Ainos.
+The pink sheet trades about -0.05 of its potential returns per unit of risk.
+The Ainos Inc is currently generating about 0.06 of returns per unit of risk over similar time horizon.
+If you would invest 7.99 in Ainos Inc on March 13, 2024 and sell it today you would lose (3.47) from holding Ainos Inc or give up 43.43% of portfolio value over 90 days.

 Time Period3 Months [change]